Semantic Kernel is powerful and easy

 Most Semantic Kernel builds stall between prototype and production deployment

 Semantic Kernel's plugin architecture and kernel function model make it straightforward to get a working demo in a day or two.
-The problems surface when you move toward real workloads: planners that hallucinate tool sequences, memory configurations that retrieve the wrong context at the wrong time, plugin chains that fail silently when a downstream API returns an unexpected response, and token budgets that blow up on longer conversations.
-Teams also underestimate what it takes to manage multiple kernel instances across services, version prompt templates safely, and connect Semantic Kernel's process framework to durable state outside the .NET or Python process boundary.
-Without careful design, what started as an agent becomes a fragile script that engineers are afraid to touch.
+The problems surface at real workloads: planners that hallucinate tool sequences, memory configurations that retrieve the wrong context, plugin chains that fail silently when a downstream API returns something unexpected, and token budgets that blow up on longer conversations.
+Teams also underestimate what it takes to manage multiple kernel instances across services, version prompt templates safely, and connect the Process Framework to durable state outside the .NET or Python process boundary.
+Without careful design, what started as an agent becomes a fragile script engineers fear to touch.

 Revenue Institute has run these implementations end to end.
-We audit your existing kernel configuration and plugin inventory, redesign the planner and memory strategy for your actual data volumes, and build the observability layer - logging kernel events, tracking plan steps, and surfacing failures - that lets your team operate the agent after we hand it off.
-We also handle the integration work that Semantic Kernel itself does not do for you: authentication flows, rate-limit handling, and connecting kernel outputs to the downstream systems where the work actually needs to land.
+We audit your kernel configuration and plugin inventory, redesign the planner and memory strategy for your actual data volumes, and build the observability layer - logging kernel events, tracking plan steps, surfacing failures - that lets your team operate the agent after handoff.
+We also handle the integration work Semantic Kernel does not do for you: authentication flows, rate-limit handling, and connecting kernel outputs to the downstream systems where the work needs to land.

 What we build inside your Semantic Kernel environment